ndabAP/vue-command/README.md

 To fully simulate a full command circle a built-in command has to follow these steps:

-1. Add the programm to the `executed` `Set` property
-2. Increase the history pointer
+1. Increase the history pointer
-3. Emit command executing started
+2. Emit command executing started
-4. Tell terminal there is a command in progress
+3. Tell terminal there is a command in progress
-5. Push the `Stdout` component into the `history` property
+4. Push the `Stdout` component into the `history` property
-6. Execute actual task
+5. Execute actual task
-7. Exit the command with the injected `terminate` function
+6. Exit the command with the injected `terminate` function

 ### Autocompletion resolver